DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 with what is individual.
-Many have pointed out the shortcomings of democracies but many also share Winston Churchill’s view that ‘democracy is the worst form of government, except for all those other forms that have been tried from time to time.’
+Many have pointed out the shortcomings of democracies but many also share Winston Churchill’s view that ‘democracy is the worst form of government, except for all those other forms that have been tried from time to time’.
 The philosopher Karl Popper noted in his opposition to the many enemies of democracy, that even though democracies might choose to elect future tyrants they are still preferable to already established tyrannies.[^8] Democracies may well